ceford/cefjdemos-data-jdm-user-en/articles/migration/joomla-3-x-to-4-x-step-by-step-migration.md

     - Beez_20
     - Beez5
     - Atomic
     1. When it comes to templates, uninstall all core frontend or backend templates except Protostar and Beez3 (frontend templates) and Isis or Hathor (administrator templates). **NOTE:
         Protostar is NOT compatible with Joomla 4**.
 Upon migration it will disappear.
-You'll need to have one template selected as "default" and you can use Protostar or Beez3.
+You'll need to have one template selected as *default* and you can use Protostar or Beez3.
 Protostar will disappear upon migration to Joomla 4.x.
     2. If you come across other files that need to be uninstalled, please add them to this page.
 This is a wiki so anyone can add to the page.
 Thank you in advance for your service.
 8. You will notice the tags for whether an extension is compatible or not.
 These tags generally tell a true story if they say No or Yes.
-    If they say “Missing Compatibility Tag” it means that the extension developer didn’t use a tag in their extension so we don’t know if it is or isn’t compatible with Joomla 4.
+    If they say *Missing Compatibility Tag* it means that the extension developer didn’t use a tag in their extension so we don’t know if it is or isn’t compatible with Joomla 4.
 Talk to the developer to verify.
 9.  **Update Extensions:** update any extensions that you will keep in your website.
 In Joomla!
-3.10.x you can go to **Extension Manager **→** Update tab** and click **Find Updates** which will add a tooltip in the Version column, under the Manage tab, giving some compatibility information from the backend.
+3.10.x you can go to **Extension Manager → Update tab** and click **Find Updates** which will add a tooltip in the Version column, under the Manage tab, giving some compatibility information from the backend.
 This functionality only supports extensions that update via the Extension Manager Update tab.
 If you have extensions installed that do not use the Joomla